cyanboy/devsec/README.md

 # devsec-cli
-A command line tool for DevSecOpso
+A command line tool for DevSecOps

 ## Usage
 ```